edwwlui/ImageX/readme.md

 # ImageX Project

-imageX is envisioned as an image exchanging platform that photographers can upload a portfolio of quality images and make them available for commercial and non-commercial use freely.
+imageX is envisioned as an image exchanging platform through which photographers can upload a portfolio of quality images and make them available for commercial and non-commercial use freely.
 Full-size image files may be downloaded from the platform and used for any purpose free of charge.
 In return, photographers can raise their profile and gain exposure to potential clients.

 # Required installations
 -	Python 3